Elizabethcase/my-digital-garden/_notes/PoliticalActionOct2020/landingpage.md

 No matter how you swing it, the 2020 election has put lives, livelihoods, and the future of this planet as we know it on the line.

-We need to vote Donald Trump out and turn the senate blue.
+For a fighting chance, we need to vote Donald Trump out and turn the senate blue.
 Join me in taking an hour of your day, every day in October, to work for a fair election and progressive candidates.
-Look, I don't agree with every part of the Democratic party; but at least with them, we have a smidgen of a chance to fight for a better world.
+Look, I don't agree with every part of the Democratic party either; but at least with them, we can spend the next four years pushing for meaningful action on climate change, immigration, and equity.

 Here's [how to vote](https://www.vote.org/), with information about all 50 states.